ywadea86/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is  the final assessment project for Udacity's React Fundamentals course.
+This project is a collection of books and shelves, and the division of books into three sections, the section of books that have been read, books that I want to read, and books that I am currently reading and I have used it in this project React function Component

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## TL;DR